-APPLICANTS' UNASSENTED-TO MOTION FOR PROTECTIVE ORDER AND CONFIDENTIAL TREATMENT
+APPLICANT'S MOTION FOR PROTECTIVE ORDER AND CONFIDENTIAL TREATMENT

-NOW COME New England Power Company d/b/a National Grid and Public Service Company of New Hampshire d/b/a Eversource Energy (the "Applicants") by and through their attorneys, McLane, Graf, Raulerson, and Middleton, Professional Association, and respectfully request that the Site Evaluation Committee ("SEC" or "Committee") issue a protective order, to preserve the confidentiality of information relating to archaeological resources data, Critical Energy Infrastructure Information ("CEII"), and other confidential infrastructure information.
-In support of their Motion, the Applicants state as follows:
+NOW COMES Public Service Company of New Hampshire d/b/a Eversource Energy ("PSNH") by and through its attorneys, McLane Middleton, Professional Association, and respectfully request that the Site Evaluation Committee ("SEC" or "Committee") issue a protective order, to preserve the confidentiality of information relating to archaeological resources data, Critical Energy Infrastructure Information ("CEII") and other confidential infrastructure information, and the status, location and distribution of rare, threatened and endangered native plants and natural communities.
+In support of their Motion, PSNH states as follows:

-1. Governmental records, as defined by RSA 91-A:1-a, are generally made available for public inspection pursuant to the Access to Governmental Records and Meetings Statute (a.k.a. the Right-to-Know Law).
-See RSA 91-A:4; see also N.H.
-Admin Rule Site 104.01.
+1. Governmental records, as defined by RSA 91-A:1-a, are generally made available for public inspection pursuant to the Access to Governmental Records and Meetings Statute

-1 Confidential infrastructure information includes, but is not limited to, CEII information, critical infrastructure information as defined by the Department of Homeland Security ("DHS"), including any Protected Critical Infrastructure Information ("PCII"), to the extent certified as such by the DHS, pursuant to the Critical Information Act of 2002 (See Final Rule at 6 C.F.R.
+Confidential infrastructure information includes, but is not limited to, CEII information, critical infrastructure information as defined by the Department of Homeland Security ("DHS"), including any Protected Critical Infrastructure Information ("PCII"), to the extent certified as such by the DHS, pursuant to the Critical Information Act of 2002 (See Final Rule at 6 C.F.R.
 Part 29, Sept.
 1, 2006); Confidential information regarding critical assets and critical cyber assets, which are subject to the North American Electric Reliability Council ("NERC") Critical Infrastructure Protection ("CIP") standards (CIP-002 through CIP-009) pertaining to the reliability and availability of the Bulk Electric System in North America ("Confidential CIP"); any other infrastructure information designated by the Company as proprietary and confidential, whether furnished before or after the date hereof, whether oral, written or recorded/electronic, and regardless of the manner in which it is furnished; and all reports, summaries, compilations, analyses, notes or other information which contain the foregoing information.